9 Easy and Budget-Friendly Ways to Spruce Up Your Home Decor

 Refinish or Repaint Instead of Replacing

-When updating your home decor, the most costly expense will likely come from replacing big-ticket items like your furniture.
+When updating your home decor, the most costly expense will likely come from replacing big-ticket items like furniture.

 Refinishing items around your home, from the living room to the kitchen to the bathroom, can breathe new life into tired furniture or cabinetry and will be much easier on your budget.